Ferris Bueller's Day Off | 1986

 The painting which so entrances Cameron is Georges Seurat’s A Sunday on La Grande Jatte.
 Fans of Stephen Sondheim will know this as the inspiration for his 1984 musical Sunday in the Park with George.

 The parade Ferris joins with a rendition of Twist And Shout is a real annual German-American parade filmed on Dearborn Street, intercut with a restaging for the movie on the following Saturday, when 10,000 locals turned up in response to ads on the radio and in newspapers.
-You can see the scary orange statue of a giant mantis ready to prey on passers-by (there’s a film just waiting to be made), at the junction of West Adams Street.
+You can see the scary orange statue of a giant mantis ready to prey on passers-by (now there’s a film just waiting to be made), at the junction of West Adams Street.
 Actually – it’s called Flamingo.

 It’s at Glencoe Beach, at the end of Park Avenue in Glencoe on Lake Michigan between Highland Park and Winnetka, that Cameron gets catatonic after he notices the mileage on the Ferrari.